-Providing the finishing touch to the MIDAS Center
+Providing the finishing touch to the MIDAS Centre

 5 November 2015

-The University of Sheffield recently acquired a Hidex 300 SL for its new state-of-the-art advanced nuclear materials research facility, the MIDAS Center.
+The University of Sheffield recently acquired a Hidex 300 SL for its new state-of-the-art advanced nuclear materials research facility, the MIDAS Centre.

 MIDAS (Materials for Innovative Disposition from Advanced Separations) is a national user facility set up by the university’s Department of Materials Science and Engineering to provide academic, public and private sector organisations with access to the latest technology to support world leading research in the management and disposal of radioactive wastes from the nuclear fuel cycle.
 The facility provides space to accommodate around 40 personnel, in a high quality research, training and office environment.

 At the centre’s official opening on the 8th September 2015, more than 120 research experts were given a tour of the new facility and a demonstration of the laboratory equipment.
 Visitors included representatives from the Nuclear Decommissioning Forum in Japan, Idaho National Laboratory from the USA, and Areva from France, as well as the UK Department for Energy and Climate change and the Foreign & Commonwealth Office.